qxb3/WordleBot/README.md

 ```

 # Contributing
-Idk, if u want some changes just make a pr
+if u want some changes just make a pr, I'll merge them pretty quickly :)